ahawkins/hawkins.io/_posts/2011-11-21-reviewing_rails3_in_action.md

     end

 The testing saves your bacon chapter is very short and suite.
-It's only real purpose it to introduce Cucumber and Rspec.
+It's only real purpose it to introduce Cucumber and RSpec.
 (More information on BDD [here](http://pragprog.com/titles/achbd/the-rspec-book)) Now that the reader knows the basics of using these test frameworks, they can move through an excerise in creating the scaffold for a real